Constituent Assembly of India: An Overview

 1. Committees and Subcommittees

 The constituent assembly established various committees and subcommittees to tackle the complexity of the task.
 Dr. B.R.
 Ambedkar led the drafting committee significantly.
-This was one of the main committees of the constituent assembly.
+The Constituent Assembly of India this was one of the main committees of the constituent assembly.

 The members of the Constituent Assembly talked about many different things, like our rights, who gets to make decisions, and how the courts should work.
-They had long conversations and arguments because they wanted to make sure everyone’s ideas were heard.
+They engaged in long conversations and arguments to ensure that everyone’s ideas were heard..

 2. Public Input